wbonicki/Ebay_sentiment_analysis/README.md

 Two aproaches were tested:
  - classic machine learning (algorithms like SupportVectorMachine, DecisionsTree, LogisticRegression etc.)
- - deep learning: recurrent neural networks with pretrained word embeddings (glove)
+ - deep learning: recurrent neural networks with pretrained word embeddings (glove - https://nlp.stanford.edu/projects/glove/)

 The test set used for final evaluation was 20% of all the reviews